KSRCEECE/SPI-Py/Functions.md

 To transfer:
 `spi.transfer((int,int,int,int....))`

-If you are initialized for8 bytes and input a 3 byte array, it will fill out the rest of the transfer with 0's.
+If you are initialized for 8 bytes and input a 3 byte array, the function will fill out the rest of the transfer with 0's.

 To close the SPI port:
 `spi.end()`